influxdata/docs-v2/content/influxdb/v2.3/write-data/no-code/load-data.md

 <!-------------------------------- BEGIN Line protocol -------------------------------->
 {{% tab-content %}}
 Use line protocol to write data into InfluxDB.
+Line protocol doesn't require any parsing or configuration.

 Select a **Timepstamp precision** from the dropdown menu:
    - **MS**: Milliseconds